mjdave/tui/README.md

 # More about the motivations and ideologies behind mjscript
 This is a one-man project (to start with), my name is Dave Frampton, I made the games Sapiens (C++/Lua) and The Blockheads (Objective C) using my own custom engines.

 mjscript was initially created to serialize and share data in C++ for my games, so it started life as a quick little JSON parser.
-Very soon though, after being used to the power of lua, I started adding variables and functions.
+Very soon though, missing the power of lua, I started adding variables and functions.

-During this process, I have taken a performance-centric approach, while trying to strip everything back to be simple and clear.
+During this process, I have taken a performance-centric approach, while trying to keep it simple and clear.
 As it parses and immediately runs hand written script code in a single pass, in many cases where a script is just read, or a config file loaded, it should perform faster than the alternatives.
 Where mjscript might not be as fast is in repetitive function calls, but we'll see how it goes.

 I feel this could be useful for a lot of people, and I don't desire to keep it only for myself or to profit from it, so I'm making it open source.

-Hopefully it is useful, and if you find a bug or have a feature request please feel free to open an issue
+Hopefully it is useful, and if you find a bug or have a feature request please feel free to open an issue, but please do fork this and send it in new directions too!

 -- Dave